 Peters, Radford’s president from 1938 until his death in 1951, guided the college through World War II air-raid drills, bandage preparation, rationing of food and shoes and writing letters to troops.
 These activities were a vital part of everyday life.

-In 1944, in an efficiency move for the war, Radford College consolidated with Virginia Tech and became known as Radford College, the Women’s Division of VPI.
-Both institutions maintained their own identities and governance, but the merger helped Peters obtain funds for a $3 million long-range expansion plan, including a new administration building, gym and residence halls.
+In 1944, in an efficiency move for the war, Radford College merged with Virginia Tech and became known as Radford College, the Women’s Division of VPI.
+Both institutions maintained their own identities and governance, but the merger helped Peters obtain funds for a $3 million long-range expansion plan that included a new administration building, gym and residence halls.
 Construction moved outward from the original campus, where the central green space has been protected for more than 100 years.

 The merger lasted until 1964, when, under the tenure of Charles Martin, the two schools quietly separated.
 Martin presided over a time of unprecedented growth, between 1952 and 1972, when enrollment grew from 800 to 4,000.
 During the same time, 19 new buildings went up, and faculty multiplied by a factor of five.
-Radford became the largest women’s school on the east coast.
-Admission standards were raised, and Martin lifted faculty credentials by encouraging his teachers to pursue doctoral degrees and granting them leave to do so.
+Radford became the largest women’s school on the East Coast.
+Admissions standards were raised, and Martin improved faculty credentials by encouraging his teachers to pursue doctoral degrees and granting them leave to do so.

 By the end of Martin’s presidency, however, enrollment was declining.
 Those two decades witnessed national social upheaval that was echoed on campus.
-In loco parentis, a concept still cherished by administrators, lost ground with students during the 1960s.
 Although Radford’s protests of campus rules and the Vietnam War were tame compared to those of some schools, students were ready for change.
 President Donald Dedmon arrived in 1972 ready to embrace it.